Tracking and Monitoring

 How we colour code

-- Green Students on track or within 1 grade to meet their potential across all their subjects
+- Green Students are on track to succeed through their chosen subjects

 This is an invaluable tool in helping staff, students, parents and the Sixth Form Team monitor student progress.
 Subject teachers work hard to ensure that the information on these documents is as accurate as possible and they give a clear indication as to how the student is performing and their predicted achievement at the end of the academic year.